 Recommended Freezing Mugs

 Many of the most popular mugs designed specifically for freezing use thermoplastic polymers, a type of plastic that has the added advantage of being easily molded.
 This allows for the cheap production of mugs that are double-walled to create an insulating space between the contents and the outside world, keeping beer colder for longer.
 One of the more popular examples is the Frosty Iceberg Beer Mug, fashioned in the classic style, dimples and all.
-It’s fitted with a nice retro handle that lets you to poke away at meat or calzones on the grill without having to put your beer down.
+It’s fitted with a nice retro handle that lets you poke away at meat or calzones on the grill without having to put your beer down.

 Despite how they might look, the technology behind beer mugs is quite modern.
-Within the double walled polymer shell is a freezable gel, which essentially acts as a long lasting ice cube that never waters down your beer.
+Within the double-walled polymer, shell is a freezable gel, which essentially acts as a long-lasting ice cube that never waters down your beer.

-The Bell Freezer Mug and the Wyndam House Freezer Mug are very similar in function and appearance.
+The Bell Freezer Mug and the Wyndham House Freezer Mug are very similar in function and appearance.
 The only big difference is that they hold 16 and 17 ounces, respectively.
-This may or may not be great thing if you drink 12oz bottles or cans, as it isn’t as satisfying to have a mug only ¾ of the way filled.
+This may or may not be a great thing if you drink 12oz bottles or cans, as it isn’t as satisfying to have a mug only ¾ of the way filled.
 Opening another beer to top off might mean the second beer will be warm and flat by the time you get to it, thus defeating the purpose.

-The size of Frosty Iceberg Freezer Mug is truly ideal for parties.
+The size of the Frosty Iceberg Freezer Mug is truly ideal for parties.
 So get online, grab the twelve-pack, and invite a few friends ‘round.
 (Tell them to bring beer, too!)
 When they arrive, they can each have their own mug to keep their beer ice cold.